Failure Makes the Agent Stronger: Enhancing Accuracy through Structured Reflection for Reliable Tool Interactions: Appendix

 \paragraph{Why this matters.} Argument errors are common in tool use and typically yield \emph{sparse} feedback (``schema mismatch'').
 By forcing the model to (i) recognize the missing required field and (ii) restate the schema-conformant fix, the reflection step converts a low-information error into actionable supervision.
 In our benchmark, such instances consistently improve: \begin{enumerate} \item \textbf{Schema adherence:} higher exact-match rate on \texttt{name}/\texttt{arguments}. \item \textbf{Planning under constraints:} selection of parameterized calls (\texttt{duration=10}) aligned with user constraints instead of brittle pre-checks with empty arguments. \item \textbf{Stability:} fewer retries and warnings downstream because calls are executable on the first attempt. \end{enumerate}

 \paragraph{Summary.} This case illustrates how reflection-guided repair turns a malformed \texttt{<call>} into a compact, correct, and time-efficient action plan.

-\section{Test Data Case Study}
+\subsection{Test Data Case Study}

 In this section, we present two representative test cases and their corresponding evaluation results as a case study, providing an intuitive demonstration of the effectiveness of our method and the model’s self-reflection capability for tool-call repair.
+Since the original cases are relatively long, we include their full content in the supplementary material for reference and provide only the analysis here.

-\subsection{Case I}
+\subsubsection{Case I}

 \paragraph{Setting.} The tool set exposes three functions: \texttt{getRecipes(max\_time, meal\_type)}, \texttt{getSmoothieIngredients(max\_time)}, and \texttt{findComplementaryRecipes(recipes, ingredients)}.
 The user asks for \emph{breakfast} recipes under 15 minutes and smoothie pairings under 5 minutes.